arnewohletz/AllMyNotes/source/reference/git_commands.rst

     git commit -a -m "Important changes

+Change message on most recent commit

+.. prompt:: bash

+    git commit --amend

+    An editor opens, edit message and close to confirm.

 Stashing
 --------
 Not to be mistaken with 'staging', a stash is a temporary storage of any recent changes made